lalitkpal/AppiumIOSPractice/README.md

 # AppiumIOSPractice
-This repo contains all appium practice code that i would generated during my course of study.
+This repo contains all appium practice code that i would be generating during my course of study.